Central Valley in Woodbury in Orange County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, US Revolutionary.
 A significant historical year for this entry is 1779.

 Location.
 41° 20.281′ N, 74° 7.519′ W. Marker is in Woodbury, New York, in Orange County.
-Marker is on Route 32, one mile north of Roselawn Road when traveling north.
+It is in Central Valley.
+It is on Route 32 one mile north of Roselawn Road when traveling north.
 Touch for map.
-Marker is in this post office area: Central Valley NY 10917, United States of America.
+Marker is at or near this postal address: 375 State Route 32, Central Valley NY 10917, United States of America.
 Touch for directions.

 Regarding Camp Site.
 Refurbished by William Grimes 9/2011